Evaluating the jet/accretion coupling of Aql X-1: probing the contribution of accretion flow spectral components: Results

 To calculate the X-ray flux, we fit the \textit{Swift}/XRT spectra using the composite model as elaborated in Section \ref{sec:datamethod}.
 We aim to determine if adding a black body model component is statistically significant for the XRT spectra, by comparing the models and calculating the F-statistic and its probability.
 Typically \textit{Swift}/XRT spectra of NS-LMXBs can be fitted adequately with a power law model, especially at low luminosities \citep{2015MNRAS.454.1371W}.
 The $\chi^{2}$-statistic for both models and the resulting \textit{p}-value per observation are shown in Table \ref{tab:chisqr}.
 For the parameter values obtained for the composite model, see Figure \ref{fig:parameters}.

-We find that the composite model fits the XRT spectra significantly better for a subset of the observations, namely observations X2, X4, X13, X14 and X15.
 Initially we consider spectra to have a detectable black body component if the probability of adding the \texttt{diskbb} model component (i.e. using the composite model instead of the Comptonised model) results in a confidence level exceeding $3\sigma$.
 This requirement is met for observations X4 and X13.
-However, for observations X2, X14 and X15, this confidence level of adding the thermal component is almost obtained and exceeds $2.5\sigma$, while this not as significant ($\lesssim 2 \sigma$) for the remaining observations.
-Therefore, for this work, we consider X2, X14 and X15 as having a detectable black body component as well.
-This is important to consider for the final results, and we will return to this in Section \ref{sec:discussion}.
+However, for observations X2, X14 and X15, this confidence level of adding the thermal component is almost obtained and exceeds $2.5\sigma$, while it is not as significant ($\lesssim 2 \sigma$) for the remaining observations.
+Therefore, for this analysis, we consider X2, X14 and X15 as having a detectable black body component as well.
+We will further discuss this assumption, and the effect of a broader energy band on these significances, in Section \ref{sec:discussion}.

-When reviewing the spectra of these observations, the contribution of a black body component is apparent in the shape of the spectra as well.
-We show an example in Figure \ref{fig:spectra} comparing the spectra of observations X4 and X8, where X4 has a detectable thermal component and X8 does not.
-We also show the shape of all spectra in Figure \ref{fig:spectra_all}.
-Interestingly, the thermal component intermittently contributes to the model when fitting the spectra.
+From our results, it appears that the thermal component intermittently contributes to the model when fitting the spectra.
 We note a significant contribution for observations X2 and X4 when the hard X-ray flux decays and the soft X-ray flux increases, around MJD 55150 to 55153.
 We later see a significant contribution for observations X13, X14 and X15, where the soft X-ray flux peaks for the recorded XRT data around MJD 55161 to 55164.

+It is important to consider that this could be the result of degeneracies between the thermal and Comptonised model component.
+In previous studies using \textit{RXTE}/PCA spectra, the soft state spectra could be fitted using a cool thermal component and a dominant Comptonised component \citep{2002MNRAS.337.1373G..Done2002,2007ApJ...667.1073L..Lin2007}.
+In this case, it is difficult to constrain the temperature and normalisation of the thermal component, and sometimes the thermal component is not required to include in the model.
+Because of the degeneracies found between the thermal and Comptonised model component for NS-LMXBs, this might not be an accurate model for the spectra in the soft state, also considering other studies finding a strong thermal component in the soft state \citep[e.g.][]{2011MNRAS.416..637R..raichur2011}.

+To test whether these degeneracies play a role, we also attempted to first fix parameters to fit a strong thermal component in all observations, and later allowed them to vary, to determine if this changed our results.
+However, we found that this provided similar results as our earlier fits, which only requires a thermal component for observations X2, X4, X13, X14 and X15.
+In other words, the lack of detectable thermal component does not arise from initial guesses of parameters and the presence of local minima in the multi-dimensional parameter space.